celinechen1114/UBC-2nd-Year-Specialization-Navigator/README.md

 * As a user, I want to be able to load my student profile to file

 *PHASE THREE*
-* include a panel in which all the courses (Xs) that have already been added to my student profile (Y) are displayed
+* Include a panel in which all the courses (Xs) that have already been added to my student profile (Y) are displayed
-* include a button/menu item that can add courses (Xs) to student profile
+* Include a button that can add courses (Xs) to student profile
-* include a button/menu item that can pick an intended specialization and add it to my student profile
+* Include a button that can pick an intended specialization and add it to my student profile
-* (optional) include a button/menu item that can check the user's eligibility to apply to the intended specialization
+* Include a button that can check the user's eligibility to apply to the intended specialization
-* As a user, I want to be able to load and save the state of the application
+* Include two buttons that allow users to be able to load and save the state of the application

 ## References: